 The first Command signal parameter, signal amplitude, is either logic low-corresponding to laser beam off, or logic high-corresponding to beam on.
 The laser off voltage, typically 0 V, can range from 0.0 V to +0.8 VDC while the laser on voltage, typically 5 V, can range from +3.5 V to +6.7 VDC.
-Please refer to the following figures.

 Pulse frequency, the second parameter, is the repetition rate of the PWM input signal.
-The p250's pulse frequency can range from a single-shot up to a maximum frequency of 100 kHz.
-The following figures illustrate representative output energy profiles of the p250 laser at various PWM duty cycles and pulse repetition frequencies (PRF).
+The Olympus pulse frequency can range from a single-shot up to a maximum frequency of 100 kHz.

 The third Command signal parameter, PWM duty cycle, is the percentage of the period that the Command signal is high.
 For example, if the Command signal's amplitude (at 5 kHz) is high for 100 μ s and low for 100 μ s, it has a 50% duty cycle; if the amplitude is high for 190 μ s and low for 10 μ s, it has a 95% duty cycle.
-The following figure illustrates typical PWM Command signal parameters.
+Figure below illustrates typical PWM Command signal parameters.

-As shown in the following figures, at low frequencies (approximately 1 kHz or less) and low duty cycles (approximately 20%), the p250 delivers maximum peak output power and energy while providing full depth of modulation (where the output rises from zero power to peak power on each pulse).
+Figures 4-4 through 4-21 illustrate representative output energy profiles of the p400 laser at various PWM duty cycles and pulse repetition frequencies (PRF).
+As shown in the following figures, at low frequencies (approximately 1 kHz or less) and low duty cycles (approximately 5%), the p400 delivers maximum peak output power and energy while providing full depth of modulation (where the output rises from zero power to peak power on each pulse).